markfrance/indolearn-flashcards-89426/README.md

-# IndoLearn Flashcards — Backend (Deprecated)
+# IndoLearn Flashcards — Backend

-This folder previously contained an Express API with PostgreSQL.
+This folder contains an Express API connected to Supabase for all authentication and data access.

-Status: DEPRECATED.
-The app now uses Supabase exclusively and the frontend connects directly using `@supabase/supabase-js`.

-Refer to `assets/supabase.md` for the live schema and setup.
-This folder can be removed if not used in your workflows.
+- No local PostgreSQL is used.
+- All CRUD and auth flows are backed by Supabase.

+See `backend/README.md` for environment variables and usage.